Role: Technical Lead # Team: 4 developers, 4 designers # Duration: 14 weeks # Year: 2025

 Impact

-The product stayed responsive during internal testing and the team could keep shipping without destabilizing late-stage demos.
+The product stayed responsive during internal testing and the team could keep shipping without destabilizing the late-stage demo build.

 ~/what-shipped